Medical school: Indonesia

 In Indonesia, high school graduates who aspires to enroll in public medical schools must apply to medicine undergraduate program available in certain public universities.
-Most common ways to apply to public universities are SNMPTN (without test, using high school evaluation reports) and SBMPTN (with test), both administered by Institution of Higher Education Admissions Test under The Indonesian Ministry of Education and Culture.
+Most common ways to apply to public universities are SNBP (Achievement-based National Selection, Seleksi Nasional Berdasarkan Prestasi, organized without test, using high school evaluation reports) and SNBT (Test-Based National Selection, Seleksi Nasional Berdasarkan Tes, organized with test), both administered by Institution of Higher Education Admissions Test under The Indonesian Ministry of Education, Culture, Research, and Technology.
 Another way with fewer places are available through entrance exam conducted autonomously by each university (known as independent admission).
 These admissions are highly competitive for medicine, especially in prestigious institutions such as University of Indonesia in Jakarta, Airlangga University in Surabaya, and Gadjah Mada University in Yogyakarta.
 For private medical schools, almost all places offer seats through independently run admission tests.

 The standard Indonesian medical school curriculum is six years long.
 The four years long undergraduate program is composed mainly of classroom education, continued with the last two years in professional program which primarily includes rotations in clinical settings where students learn patient care firsthand.
 If they pass the undergraduate program, they will be granted the title "S.Ked" (Bachelor of Medicine) and if they finish the professional program and pass the national examination arranged by IDI (Indonesian Medical Association) they will become general physician and be assigned the prefix, "dr. (doctor)".

 Upon graduation, a physician planning to become a specialist in a specific field of medicine must complete a residency, which is a supervised training with periods ranging from three to four years.
 A physician who sub-specializes or who desires more supervised experience may complete a fellowship, which is an additional one to three years of supervised training in his/her area of expertise.

-Iran

-General medicine education in Iran takes 7 to 7.5 years.
-Students enter the university after high school.
-Students study basic medical science (such as anatomy, physiology, biochemistry, histology, biophysics, embryology, etc.) for 2.5 years.
-At the end of this period they should pass a "basic science" exam.
-Those who passed the exam will move on to study physiopathology of different organs in the next 1.5 years.
-The organ-based learning approach emphasizes critical thinking and clinical application.
-In the next period of education students enter clinics and educational hospitals for two years.
-During this period, they will also learn practical skills such as history taking and physical examination.
-Students should then pass the "pre-internship" exam to enter the last 1.5 years of education in which medical students function as interns.
-During this period, medical students participate in all aspects of medical care of the patients and they take night calls.
-At the end of these 7.5 years students are awarded an MD degree.
-MD doctors can continue their educations through residency and fellowship.